chelseybaker/iOSMessageExport/README.md

 * Images and videos are visible within the message threads, but all other content is linked.
 * Files are overwritten without checking to see if one already exists.
 * If you get an error about the DateTime module, please see this CPAN article on installing modules: http://www.cpan.org/modules/INSTALL.html
+* This does not support group texts.
+It just adds the text sent from a user to that user's thread with you.
+This is basically a bug, but I haven't figured out how to do group texts yet.

 Basic steps: